henrikkorsgaard/folketingets-aabne-data/README.md

 # Design considerations

+A HTMX BFF cannot be designed to deliver html as a client agnostic service in the same way as a JSON based API.

+In my opinion, JSON-based APIs cannot be in the back-end-for-the-frontend layer, because then a lot of work is pushed to the client.
+JSON-based APIs either need a BFF server in the middle or result in thick frontend clients.
+I don't like thick frontend clients for just binding data to HTML and rendering.
+They may be useful for interactive islands, when the Model-View-Controller is entirely in a frontend interface.

+Why did I like thick clients in the first place?
+Because, I could build interactive applications fast without needing to deal with the server _when_ I had an JSON-based API.

+That means that this project should either be separated into an API server and a BFF server.

 I can either let the API pattern follow through /lovforslag/{id} and try to let the HTML pages solve this OR let the HTMl pattern follow through, e.g. /lovforslag?id={id} and adopt the server.

 I would rather do the former without having to do significant dynamic routing on the pure static frontend.